Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 Example:

-“Organic traffic grew 29% because we published four optimized blogs and built five new backlinks.
+“Organic traffic grew 29% because we published four optimized blogs and built five new types of backlinks.
 But your bounce rate is still high — I suggest improving the product page speed and layout.”

 6. Add a Short Executive Summary

 Not every client will read a 15-page report.
-So I add a one-page summary at the beginning with 5 bullet points:
+So I added a one-page summary at the beginning with 5 bullet points:

 • Monthly traffic up 29%